zhaozz-lab/iPercept/README.md

-# Bugs
+# How to Reproduce Results

 We trained the model on the Azure Ubuntu Data Science Machine.
 Training a single model took between 30 and 40 minutes.

+In order to retrain the DenseBag model, train B DenseNet models using the script "train_densebag.py".
+For example, for training 10 models use "train_densebag.py -B 10".

+The parameter B is set as random seed.
+Make sure you use different random seeds for training the model.
+For example if you have already trained 10 models, you can keep training using the optional parameter B_start, i.e. "train_densebag.py -B_start 10 -B 15".
+This will train another 5 models and use the random seed 10,11,...

+Of course you can train models in parallel on different machines.
+Again please make sure to use different random seeds.

+After training your B models you can average their predictions using the script utils/densebag_bag_predictions.py.
+1. Create a new folder "outputs/DenseBag"
+2. Copy all output folders for your models (e.g. "DenseBag_RS001_12345" to the newly created folder "outputs/DenseBag".
+3. Run "utils/densebag_bag_predictions.py".
+This will produce a kaggle submission file in the "outputs/DenseBag" folder.

+Issues

 We noted that when training several models using train_densebag.py the machine stops after training 5 models.
+To mitigate this we trained our models using bash "screen" and restarted the script after 5 iterations.

-Restarting the script works well (don't forget to change the parameters B and B_start in order not to use the same random seed again).
+works well (don't forget to change the parameters B and B_start in order not to use the same random seed again).
 We did not look into this issue.

+#Download Trained Models
+You can download all our trained models here TODO